wpscholar/Compass/README.md

 ## Project Development

+### Ruby and Sass

+This project uses [Ruby](https://www.ruby-lang.org/en/) and Sass to build the `.scss` files into a CSS file.
+[Install Ruby](https://www.ruby-lang.org/en/installation/) and then run `gem install sass` to install Sass.
+You may need to use sudo (for OSX, *nix, BSD etc) or run your command shell as Administrator (for Windows) to do this

+### Composer

+This project uses [Composer](https://getcomposer.org/) to manage PHP dependencies such as [Hybrid Core](https://github.com/justintadlock/hybrid-core) and [Theme Hook Alliance](https://github.com/zamoose/themehookalliance) support.
+[Install Composer](https://getcomposer.org/doc/00-intro.md) to enable this functionality.

+### Node, NPM and Grunt

-This project uses Node.js to run the Grunt task runner, so [download Node.js](http://nodejs.org/download/) and install it.
+This project also uses Node.js to run the Grunt task runner, so [download Node.js](http://nodejs.org/download/) and install it.

 Some Grunt tasks use external command-line applications, so you'll need them installed as global (not specific to this project) Node.js packages.
 Open up a terminal and run the following.
 You may need to use sudo (for OSX, *nix, BSD etc) or run your command shell as Administrator (for Windows) to do this.